-Psychotherapy, also called talk therapy, is a term used in the mental health field for various kinds of approaches designed to identify and address a person’s distressing feelings, thoughts, and conduct.
+Psychotherapy, also called talk therapy, is used in the mental health field for various approaches designed to identify and address a person’s distressing feelings, thoughts, and conduct.

-At Orange County, licensed and skilled psychologists carry out psychotherapy sessions via one-on-one consultation with an individual patient or with multiple patients in a group setting.
+At TMS Health and Wellness, licensed and skilled psychologists complete psychotherapy sessions via one-on-one consultation with an individual or multiple patients in a group setting.
 We use it alone or in combination with medications (prescribed by psychiatrists) to achieve maximal results.